-- Then I go to "Save for Web" and select "low" for quality.
+- Then I go to "Save for Web" and set the quality to "low".
 The result is perfectly fine and my pictures are usually much smaller than 300 kilobytes.

 - I then use the browser version of tinyPNG to squeeze the last bytes out of my files.
-This tool compresses very efficiently and also saves you an extraplugin.
+This tool compresses very efficiently and also saves you an additional plugin.

-If the last step is too stressful for you, you can also integrate tinyPNG as WordPress plugin.
-Images optimised in this way are a good basis.
+If the last step is too stressful for you, you can also integrate tinyPNG as a WordPress plugin.
+Images optimized in this way are a good basis.

-Next, you should take a look at your "thumbnails".
+Next, you should take a look at "thumbnails".
 When you upload an image to WordPress, it is saved in different sizes called "thumbnails".
 Some are WordPress default, others are set by your theme.
-And often you don't need them all.
-For example, it is conceivable that your themestores thumbnails for a WooCommerce shop that you never use if you do not run a shop.
+And often you don't need all of them.
+For example, it is conceivable that your theme stores thumbnails for a WooCommerce shop that you never use if you do not run a shop.

 So it would be a very good idea if WordPress only created the thumbnails you need, wouldn't it?
 Of course, the ideal would be a theme that is tailored to your needs.
 But you can also influence which thumbnails WordPress saves.
 See the instructions on image files and thumbnails at wp unboxed.

 If you are setting up a new WordPress website, I recommend that you keep things in order from the start.
 Because if you install plugins mindlessly and upload images on spec, it will end up in chaos at some point.
-Many plugins store endless amounts of data in your WordPress database without removing it when you delete plugin .
-The tidier and leaner you are, the better.
-The tidier and leaner your WordPress system is, the faster it runs and the more sustainable it is.
+Many plugins store endless amounts of data in your WordPress database without removing it when you delete the plugin.
+The tidier and leaner you keep, the better.
+The tidier and leaner your WordPress system is, the faster it runs and the more green it is.
 Even if it's sometimes hard, be consistently tidy and clean up your system regularly.

 What if the chaos is already there?

 I did not heed this tip at first.
-At some point, huge amounts of data had accumulated (apparently "just like that") from unused images, old backups and Gallery plug-ins that had long since fallen into disuse.
-So it didn't help: I had to pull myself together and spend days tidying up.
+At some point, huge amounts of data had accumulated (apparently "just like that") from unused images, old backups and Gallery plugins that had long since fallen into disuse.
+So I had to pull myself together and spend days tidying up.
 In the end, I was able to delete several gigabytes of data from my web space!

 A practical tool for cleaning up is WP Optimize.
 If it's just a matter of cleaning up the database, I also find the WP DB Cleaner very helpful.